 According to this year’s State of Product Marketing Report, only 5% of product marketers felt that their roles were fully understood, OKRs can contribute significantly in helping other teams see what you bring to the table.
 In a wider sense, once OKRs are set they motivate and align organizations to work towards common objectives.
 Overall OKRs can provide a boost to any team’s focus and productivity and measure success.

-There’s no definitive one-size-fits-all approach when it comes to OKRs but there are few principals you can adhere to in order to increase your chances of success.
+There’s no definitive one-size-fits-all approach when it comes to OKRs but there are a few principles you can adhere to in order to increase your chances of success.

 Objectives are clear